guitarvydas/fabghoststars/README.md

-Demo of using Drawware to transpile a partial game script into JSON.
+Demo of using Drawware to transpile a partial game script into JSON and Common Lisp.

 # Usage
 - edit the diagram `ghoststars.drawio` (and save)